monokrome/bl4/docs/loot.md

 ## Summary: What We Have

 **Working:**
-- Process attachment via `bl4 inject`
+- Process attachment via `bl4 memory`
 - Memory reading from all mapped regions
 - Pattern scanning for strings and bytes
 - Memory writing capability (untested with game state)